11 Foods to Avoid Heart Pain Weight Gain Infographic

 Heart Health Benefits

-Apples are high in antioxidants, which help prevent bad, or LDL, cholesterol from building up in your body.
-This heart healthy food is also high in soluble fiber, which helps the body eliminate cholesterol.
+Apples are high in antioxidants, which help prevent bad, or LDL, cholesterol from building in your body.
+This heart-healthy food is also high in soluble fiber, which helps the body eliminate cholesterol.

 Weight Loss Benefits

-Apples are not only high in fiber, but they are also low in calories.
-They can help curb those mid-day cravings and promote eating less.
+Apples ar high in fiber and low in calories.
+They can help curb mid-day cravings and promote eating less.

 Heart Health Benefits

-Avocados, which are a fruit, are high in monounsaturated fats (or healthy fats) and can help lower cholesterol.
-They also have a lot of antioxidants and potassium, which can reduce blood pressure.
+Avocados are high in monounsaturated fats (or healthy fats) and can help lower cholesterol.
+This fruit also contains antioxidants and potassium, which can reduce blood pressure.

 Weight Loss Benefits

-When you are trying to lose weight, it’s important not to cut out ALL of the fat in your diet.
-Some fats are healthy!
+When trying to lose weight, it’s important not to cut out all the fat in your diet, as some fats are healthy.
 The monounsaturated fats in avocados will keep you from feeling hungry throughout the day if eaten in moderation with a healthy diet.

 3. Blueberries